-In my quest to keep up on tile installation products I took one of Schuter’s training courses some years back.
-I wanted to learn about Kerdi board and the Kerdi waterproofing membrane.
+In my quest to keep up on tile installation products I took one of Schluter’s training courses some years back.
+I wanted to learn about Kerdi-Board and the Kerdi Shower System.

 However, to my surprise, the product I came away most interested in was Ditra uncoupling membranes.
 Here’s why:

-Please note: This post has several updates, as recently as 4/30/2017, noted below.
+Please note: This post has had several updates, as recently as 8/22.
 I try my best to keep the information up to date.

 A (very) condensed history of the world

 There are many ancient tile installations still around today and they were installed without the cement technology that we have.

 How did they do it?
 According to Schluter, the old Europeans would have a layer of sand that separated the substrate (the ground) from the tile.